emeryowa/froala-cancel-drop/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.

+To reproduce:

+1. Clone repository
+2. Run `npm install`
+3. Run `ng serve --open`
+4. Drop an image into the Froala editor
+5. Drop event is not triggered

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.